-The Pre-Vedic religion, the oldest known religion of India which the invading Aryans found among the natives, was apparently an animistic and totemic worship of many spirits dwelling in stones and animals, in trees and streams, in mountains and stars.
-Some of these spirits were good, some others were evil, and great magic skill was the only way to control them.
+Some elements of the religion practised by the natives of India before Vedic times still persist in the Vedas.
+The Pre-Vedic religion, the oldest known religion of India, which was found in India before the Aryan migrations, was apparently an animistic and totemic worship of many spirits dwelling in stones, animals, trees, rivers, mountains, and stars.
+Some of these spirits were good, others were evil, and great magic skill was the only way to control them.
 Traces of this old religion are still present in the Vedas.
-In the Atharva-Veda, for example, there are spells to obtain children, to avoid abortion, to prolong life, to ward off evil, to woo sleep and to harm or destroy enemies.
+In the Atharva-Veda, for example, there are spells to obtain children, to avoid abortion, to prolong life, to ward off evil, to woo sleep, and to harm or destroy enemies.

 I have slain Vritra, O ye hast’ning Maruts;